-Boston College Graduate Institutional funds (assistantships, fellowships, grants, scholarships, stipends, and tuition remission) are awarded by the individual graduate schools.
-Students who wish to be considered for institutional funds should contact the appropriate graduate school admissions office.
+Boston College Graduate and Law Institutional funds (assistantships, fellowships, grants, scholarships, stipends, and tuition remission) are awarded by the individual graduate schools or law school.
+Students who wish to be considered for institutional funds should contact the appropriate graduate or law school admissions office.

 Notification of departmental awards are electronically forwarded to the Office of Student Services by the individual graduate schools or law school to ensure proper coordination of all University financial aid resources, as required by federal financial aid regulations.
 It is helpful for students to send copies of their Institutional Awards to the Office of Student Services Processing Center.

 Total financial aid cannot exceed total calculated federal eligibility.
 If your total financial aid resources, including assistantships, fellowships, grants, scholarships, non-service stipends, and tuition remission (but excluding alternative loans) exceeds your total calculated federal eligibility, an adjustment to need-based financial assistance is required.
 Private loan funding may be used to fill the gap between calculated federal eligibility and the total cost of attendance for the academic year.

 Depending on the timing of the notification from the academic department, it is very possible that adjustments to your award could be made anytime after the start of the academic year.
 These adjustments may require the repayment of loans that have already been disbursed.

 Graduate students who enroll half-time during the summer (6 credits in most cases) may be eligible to receive federal financial aid for that period.
 If you are interested in being considered for summer financial aid, you must complete the 2020–2021 FAFSA.
 It is advised that you also complete the 2020–2021 BC Graduate and Law Student Supplemental Information Form.